joindin/joindin-api/README.md

 ### Running the API on nginx

 You will have to make a few modifications to the code as it currently is optimized for running on an apache-httpd webserver.

-For detailes instructions have a look at [README.NGINX.md](README.NGINX.md)
+For detailed instructions have a look at [README.NGINX.md](README.NGINX.md)